There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) weekly statistical quizzes; (2) weekly engineering quizzes; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) weekly statistical and engineering quizzes; (2) test; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Cristina Vulpe and Dr Gopalan Nair

 - Enrolment in 62550 Master of Professional Engineeringor